 With rapidly escalating real estate prices, joint property ownership between children and parents, between grandchildren and grandparents, or between family members or friends is becoming very common.

-It is also common for bank accounts or other financial assets to be jointly owned between parents and children.
-This is often done to minimize probate or to help an older or widowed parent manage their finances.
+It is also common for bank accounts or other financial assets to be jointly owned between parents and children; this is often done to minimize probate or help older or widowed parents manage their finances.

 Potential Risks of Joint Ownership

-Other than prolonged and expensive litigation, other common risks of joint ownership may include:
+Other than prolonged and expensive litigation, other typical risks of joint ownership may include:

 - Frozen assets (often for the duration of the dispute or litigation);

 - Health impact on the person whose assets are at issue.

 Contact Our Specialized Trusts Lawyers for Guidance on How to Protect Yourself in a Joint Ownership Arrangement